microsoft/vscode-docs/docs/java/java-debugging.md

 ### Data Breakpoint

 You can have the debugger break when a variable change its value.
-Please note that the data breakpoint can only be set inside a debug session.
-That means you need to launch your application and break on a regular breakpoint first.
-Then you can pick a field in the `VARIABLES` view and set a data breakpoint.
+Note that the data breakpoint can only be set inside a debug session.
+This means you need to launch your application and break on a regular breakpoint first.
+You can then pick a field in the `VARIABLES` view and set a data breakpoint.

 ![Data Breakpoint](images/java-debugging/data-breakpoint.png)